Prilepnica: History

 During the Kosovo War, on 6 April 1999, Yugoslav forces entered the village and ordered the population to leave, in order to set up mines.
 On 13 April, they were again asked to evacuate, and the next day, houses were set on fire.
 A Serb was murdered on the Prilepnica road on 28 August.

 Some old walls were found at the time a dam was built, but archaeologists have not yet studied the site.
 In old houses and during construction of new houses, items such as ancient bottles and swords are often found.
 Although the objects remain unidentified, some have been kept as possibly valuable.

-Anthropology

-Albanian families include: Kalaushi, Shabani, Muja, Zubaku, Hima, Syla, Tefiqi, Dankaj, Emini, Rexhepi, and others.
-These families settled from the Sanjak of Niš during and after the Serbian–Ottoman War (1876–78).